scalar-labs/scalardb/docs/add-scalardb-to-your-build.md

 </div>
 <div id="Maven" class="tabcontent" markdown="1">

-To add the build dependency for ScalarDB by using Maven, add the following to `~/.m2/settings.xml` in your application, replacing `<VERSION>` with the version of ScalarDB that you want to use:
+To add the build dependency for ScalarDB by using Maven, add the following to `pom.xml` in your application, replacing `<VERSION>` with the version of ScalarDB that you want to use:

 ```xml
 <dependency>